 HYALURONIC ACID, A “MOLECULE TO MOISTURIZE”1

-All VIVACY’s products are hyaluronic acid-based (HA).
-Hyaluronic acid is a naturally occurring molecule in the human body, particularly in the skin and mucous membranes.
-It has the specific feature of retaining up to 1,000 times its weight in water2 contributing to the hydration and the tone of the concerned tissues3.
+All VIVACY’s products are hyaluronic acid-based.
+Hyaluronic acid (HA) is a naturally occurring molecule in the human body, particularly in the skin and mucous membranes.
+It can retain up to 1,000 times its weight in water2, consequently contributing to the hydration and toning of the concerned tissues3.

-Hyaluronic acid has a short half-life and is soluble in water, so it needs to be stabilised before injection in the skin tissues.
-To do so, a special technical process, called “cross-linking”, will be used to bind HA molecules together and obtain as a result a cohesive HA gel with a skin smoothing, lifting and/or volumising effect that will last for several months.
-The duration of the treatment is very individual and depends on many factors, such as the patient’s skin type and structure, age, lifestyle, the area treated and the injection technique used by practitioner.
+HA has a short life span and is soluble in water, meaning it needs to be stabilised before injection into skin tissues.
+To do so, a special technical process called “cross-linking” is used to bind HA molecules together to obtain a cohesive HA gel for a skin smoothing, lifting and/or volumising effect that will last for several months.
+The duration of the treatment depends on many factors, such as the patient’s skin type and structure, age, lifestyle, the area treated and the injection technique used by the practitioner.

 AN INNOVATIVE TECHNOLOGY